TP-FIUBA-133/tanglit/docs/user_guide.md

 --- ---
 ### Excluding Paragraphs

-You can exclude an entire paragraph from the slides using the `&p` marker at the end of the first line.
+Exclude an entire paragraph from the slides by adding the `&p` marker at the end of the first line.

 For example, imagine you write a detailed paragraph that feels too long for a slide, like this one.   &p
 You can hide it from the slide presentation and include a shorter version instead.